jasoneckert/SSHquiz/README.md

 - Creates a temporary user and password that can be shared with participants on the video presentation for SSH connectivity
 - Sets up the directories used to record participant results
 - Starts the quiz and displays questions (shown below)
-- Archives results, deletes all quiz files and directories, and revmoes the temporary user
+- Archives results, deletes all quiz files and directories, and removes the temporary user

 ![Presenter](https://github.com/jasoneckert/SSHquiz/blob/main/docs/presenterscreen.png?raw=true)